ZhaohuiXue/TSTLN/Readme.txt

 %
-% S3Net: Spectral–Spatial Siamese Network for Few-Shot Hyperspectral Image Classification.
+% Two-Stream Translating LSTM Network for Mangroves Mapping Using Sentinel-2 Multivariate Time Series
 %
-%    This demo shows the S3Net model for hyperspectral image classification.
+%    This demo shows the TSTLN model for mangrove mapping.
 %
 %    main.py .......
-A main script executing experiments upon IP, PU, and HU data sets.
+A main script executing experiments upon mapping mangroves.
-%    data_read.py .......
-A script implementing various data manipulation functions.
-%    Function.py .......
+%    utils.py .......
 A script implementing the precision calculation, claasificaiton map drawing, and etc.
-%    model.pyd .......
-A script implementing the S3Net model.
+%    predict.py .......
+A script implementing test the precision of the model.
-%    loss_function.py .......
-A script implementing some loss functions.
-%    Final_Experiment.csv ......
-A csv saving the accuracy information after training
+%    /Data ...............
+The folder including the code of data preprocessing.
+%    /model ...............
+The folder containing the code of the TSTLN model.
 %
-%    /Dataset ...............
-The folder including data sets, we put in Salinas in it.
-%    /model_results ...............
-The folder containing the model parameters after training.
-%
 %   --------------------------------------
 %   Note: Required core python libraries
 %   --------------------------------------
-%   1. python 3.7
+%   1. python 3.6
-%   2. pytorch 1.7.1
+%   2. pytorch 1.8.0
-%   3. torchvision 0.8.2
+%   3. torchvision 0.11.3

 %   --------------------------------------
 %   Cite:
 %   --------------------------------------
 %
-%   [1] Z. Xue, Y. Zhou and P. Du, "S3Net: Spectral-Spatial Siamese Network for Few-Shot Hyperspectral Image Classification," in IEEE Transactions on Geoscience and Remote Sensing, 2022, doi: 10.1109/TGRS.2022.3181501.
+%   [1] Z. Xue and S. Qian, "Two-Stream Translating LSTM Network for Mangroves Mapping Using Sentinel-2 Multivariate Time Series," in IEEE Transactions on Geoscience and Remote Sensing, vol. 61, pp. 1-16, 2023, Art no. 4401416, doi: 10.1109/TGRS.2023.3249179.
 %   --------------------------------------
 %   Copyright & Disclaimer
 %   --------------------------------------